mervess/oneshot-to-siamese-networks/README.md

 ### Gathering Data
 The Siamese network uses [_omniglot_](https://www.omniglot.com/about.htm#meaning) data for training and evaluation.
 You can find the paper that introduced the data [here](https://escholarship.org/content/qt4ht821jx/qt4ht821jx.pdf).

-1) In order to download the dataset:
+1) In order to download the dataset, run the command below in a location which will serve as _{omniglot_location}_ :
 ```
 git clone https://github.com/brendenlake/omniglot.git
 ```